 Download the financial summary form below.
 Once complete, please submit it with your application via Submittable.

 The form for your initiative budget can be found below.
 Please submit it with your application via Submittable.

 All organizations applying to Impact100 TC must be/have the following:

 - Tax-exempt public charity under Section 501(c)3 of the Internal Revenue Code (or co-applicant with such an organization who can receive our funds as a fiduciary)

-- Based in Antrim, Benzie, Grand Traverse, Kalkaska, or Leelanau counties.
+- Based in and/or significantly serve Antrim, Benzie, Grand Traverse, Kalkaska, or Leelanau counties.

 - Be free of legal actions declared: including current or pending conflicts